nubbsterr/ELK-SIEM-Setup/README.md

 Now that Elasticsearch is installed, we need to reload all running daemons and services on our VM.
 Since we are adding a new service (Elasticsearch), this is necessary.
 It wasn't needed for SSH since we changed nothing with configuration files, and configuration is already handled by apt (to my knowledge) but for Elasticsearch, we will be modifying our configuration files.

-We will want to confirm that Elasticsearch is actually on our system, so run `sudo systemctl status elasticsearch.service`, we preferably want to see a 'dead' process.
+We will want to confirm that Elasticsearch is actually on our system, so run `sudo systemctl status elasticsearch.service`; we want to see a 'dead' process.
 ![Yes I did a typo.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elasticsearch-success.png)

-Real talk, I included that typo to show that I am human just like you.
-Creating this guide is both for my learning and so you can get a lovely homelab setup to enjoy cybersec :) With that being said, we are officially finished the installation phase for Elasticsearch and will now get to configuring it.
+With that all said and done, we are officially finished the installation phase for Elasticsearch and will now get to configuring it.

 # Configuring Elasticsearch and Testing It Out
 This step is entirely for configuring Elasticsearch; telling it how to run, what ports it needs, communication, etc.